nodejs/node-addon-api/doc/prebuild_tools.md

 and architectures.
 The prebuild tools help to create and distrubute the pre-built form of a native add-on.

-The following list report two of the tools that are compatible with **N-API**:
+The following list report known tools that are compatible with **N-API**:

 - **[node-pre-gyp](https://www.npmjs.com/package/node-pre-gyp)**
 - **[prebuild](https://www.npmjs.com/package/prebuild)**